Police: 2 dead, 6 injured in stabbings along Las Vegas Strip

 Three people were hospitalized in critical condition and another three were in stable condition, according to Las Vegas police, who said they began receiving 911 calls about the stabbings around 11:40 a.m. across the street from the Wynn casino and hotel.

+“This was an isolated incident,” Metro Police Deputy Chief James LaRochelle said in a statement.
+“All evidence indicates Barrios acted alone and there are no outstanding suspects at this time.”

+Police said they were continuing to investigate the motive but do not believe there was an altercation before the attacks.

-The Clark County coroner’s office identified the victims who were killed as Brent Allan Hallett, 47, and Maris Mareen Digiovanni, 30, both Las Vegas residents, the Las Vegas Review-Journal reported.
+The Clark County coroner’s office identified the victims who were killed as Brent Allan Hallett, 47, and Maris Mareen Digiovanni, 30, both Las Vegas residents, the Review-Journal reported.

 The names of those wounded in the attack were not immediately released.